 - 1. The league provides each player with an official flag belt and NFL FLAG team jersey.
 Teams will use footballs provided by their league.
 U6, U8, and U10 will use a pee-wee football.
 U12 and U14 will use a junior football.
 U17 will use a high-school football. - Players must wear shoes.
 Cleats may not be allowed at certain locations.
 This will be specified in the tournament details you receive prior to the tournament.
-However, cleats with exposed metal are never allowed and must be removed. - Players may tape their forearms, hands and fingers.
-Players may wear gloves, elbow pads and knee pads.
-Braces with exposed metals are not allowed.
-Plaster casts are also not allowed, even if bubble wrapped or padded. - 4.
+However, cleats with exposed metal are never allowed and must be removed. - Players may wear gloves, elbow pads and knee pads (without plastic caps).
+Braces or casts made of plastic, metal, plaster, or other hard materials are not allowed unless fully wrapped (360 degrees) with LEAGUE APPROVED padded wraps or sleeves. - 4.
 Players must remove all jewelry, watches, wristbands, hats and do-rags.
 Winter beanies are allowed.
 Hoodies must be tucked into the jersey or up. - 5.
 Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 6.
 Mouthguards are mandatory. - 7.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. - a.
 Flag belts cannot be the same color as shorts or pants.